Shivamkumar4848/TEDxPMockups/README.md

-# TEDxMockups
+# TEDxPMockups
-> Unique Mockups, by Unique Developers for @TEDxHQ
+> Unique Mockups, by Unique Developers for @TEDxP